ErikKalkoken/evebuddy/README.md

 EVE Buddy is a companion app for [Eve Online](https://www.eveonline.com/) players.
 Key features are:

-- Import information for each characters:
+- Information about each character:
   - Assets: Full asset browser
   - Character: Curren clone, jump clones, and more...
   - Mails: Full mail client for receiving and sending Eve mails